aroberge/reeborg/dev_tools/readme_for_devel.md

 `npm install -g jsdoc`

+I also use ink-docstrap as jsdoc templates.
+Install using

+`npm install ink-docstrap`

 ## Building a new version

 After making changes, a new version should be built (and tested).